campanam/genome_decontaminate/README.md

 `git clone https://github.com/campanam/genome_decontaminate`
 Then move the `genome_decontaminate.rb` script to the desired location.

+## Input
+The script requires the genome sequence submitted to NCBI in fasta format.
+It also requires the NCBI contamination screen results file in text format.

 ## Usage
 Execute the following command substituting your file names as appropriate:
 `ruby genome_decontaminate.rb <input_fasta> <NCBI_contaminant_file> > <output_fasta>`